jecollas/fate-free-reign/pages/Portgas D. Ace.md

 			- *A Brother‘s Love* — Ace died taking a killing blow from Admiral Akainu meant for his brother, Luffy
 				- Alt title: *A Life Freely Given*
 			- *Passing the Torch* — Sabo went on to inherit both Ace’s will and Devil Fruit
+		- Ace was in Wano back when he was still captain of the Spade pirates and became beloved by everyone he met
+			- Fought against the Beast Pirates terrorizing Tama’s village in Kuri
 	- ### Appearance
 		- Transgender
 		- The version that sabo summoned is the younger ace.
 The one who set out at 17 because thats when sabo wanted them to set out as pirates